MicrosoftDocs/visualstudio-docs/docs/extensibility/debugger/asynctaskmethodbuilder-tresult-objectidfordebugger-property.md

 ---
-description: "Gets an object that may be used to uniquely identify this builder to the debugger."
+description: "AsyncTaskMethodBuilder&lt;TResult&gt;.ObjectIdForDebugger gets an object that may be used to uniquely identify this builder to the debugger."
 title: AsyncTaskMethodBuilder&lt;TResult&gt;.ObjectIdForDebugger property
 titleSuffix: ""
 ms.custom: SEO-VS-2020